magic-wormhole/magic-wormhole/docs/attacks.rst

 possibly modifying messages between these two connections, they could perform an MitM (Man In The Middle) attack.

-If the server refused to re-use the same channel id (aka “nameplate”) right away (issue #31), a network attacker would be unable to set up the second connection, cutting this attack in half.
+If the server refused to reuse the same channel id (aka “nameplate”) right away (issue #31), a network attacker would be unable to set up the second connection, cutting this attack in half.
 An attacker who controls the server would not be affected.